ewolff/software-architektur.tv/index.md

 object-oriented systems.
 However, after more than 20 years it is time to see whether the principles still apply and whether other concepts might be a better alternative.
-Daniel Terhorst-North is well known for concepts like behavior-driven design or deliberate discovery.
+Daniel Terhorst-North is well known for concepts like behavior-driven development or deliberate discovery.
 He came up with the CUPID principles.
 In this episode, we will discuss SOLID and CUPID - and why Daniel thinks CUPID makes more sense.